RedisLabs/redislabs-docs/content/rs/databases/memory-performance/shard-placement.md

 For example, for a database with two master and two replica shards on a cluster with three nodes and a sparse shard placement policy:

-- Node 1 hosts one of the master shards
+- Node 1 hosts one of the master shards.
-- Node 2 hosts the replica for the first master shard
+- Node 2 hosts the replica for the first master shard.
-- Node 3 hosts the second master shard
+- Node 3 hosts the second master shard.
-- Node 1 hosts the replica shard for master shard 2
+- Node 1 hosts the replica shard for master shard 2.

 ![sparse_placement](/images/rs/sparse_placement.png)